Korean Dessert Culture: Bingsu, Patbingsu, and Sweet Treats Guide

 Beyond Bingsu: Other Sweet Treats to Indulge In

-While Bingsu is a star, Korea's dessert repertoire goes far beyond shaved ice.
+While Bingsu is definitely a star, Korea's dessert repertoire goes far beyond shaved ice.
 Get ready to explore a world of delightful street food sweets and charming cafe confections!

 Sweet Street Food Delights